NathStevo97/certifications-notes/vmware/vmware-tanzu/04_Tanzu_Kubernetes_Grid_Extensions/13_Lab-14_Accessing-the-Cluster.md

     Continue to the next task while waiting for the graph to update.

-# Inspec the Logs in Vrealize Log Insight
+## Inspect the Logs in Vrealize Log Insight

 1. Using Firefox, click the vRLI bookmark in a new tab.